 Almost all fruit is safe to feed separately from protein, except grapes and raisins.

 To some, it may be a surprise that grapes and raisins are toxic to dogs.
 Their ingestion can cause kidney failure.
 Never feed your dog raisins and keep them out of reach of your dog.
 In the past, I wrote a blog on how to deal with raisin toxicity, however, I hope that you will not need to use it.

 Is there anything missing in your dog’s food?

-People often ask me, if their dog’s food is complete and what to do.
+People often ask me, if their dog’s food is complete.
 The answer is NO. Humans have been producing and growing food in ways that nature never intended.
-Naturally, nutrients should get recycled locally back in the soil through feces and organism decay.
-However, because most food is transported over long distances, most soils are seriously depleted in mineral and other nutrients which reflects in the whole food chain.
+In nature nutrients get recycled locally back in the soil through feces and organism decay.
+However, because most food is transported over long distances, most soils are seriously depleted of minerals and other nutrients, which is reflected in the entire food chain.
 Even most organic food is likely to miss essential nutrients.

 In real life, it is impossible to measure all nutrient and mineral levels and you don’t really need to.
 All you have to do is to provide your dog with wholesome, natural supplements that are not synthetic.
 Perhaps you didn’t even know that a vast majority of supplements on the market are synthetic, made of coal, crude oil and other chemically produced ingredients.

-The body knows the difference between chemicals made in a lab and real food the same way you would know the difference between real organic apple and a plastic imitation.
+The body knows the difference between chemicals made in a lab and real food the same way you would know the difference between an organic apple and a plastic imitation.

-Here is the list of natural supplements that you should consider for any dog to ensure healthy and long life.
+Here is a list of natural supplements that you should consider for any dog to ensure a healthy and long life.